debased/react-dex-chart/README.md

 ## Getting Started
 These instructions will help guide you to get and setup a copy of this library into to your own local repository and using it.

+## Incomplete Parts
+Currenctly background gradiant is not yet implemented, and some exchanges do not work for data fetching, be it static or live.
+For some exchanges you will need your own CORS proxy server in order to load data.

 ## Data fetching
 This library is designed to use other exchanges API endpoints to fetch reliable data, this is done by pair splitting and listening to remote-endpoints